Selling Your Property

 We are a family-run estate agency, specialists in residential and commercial real estate in Javea, with more than 30 years’ experience.
-During the past three decades, the Spanish real estate market has changed dramatically along with the tools and selling means at our disposal.
-In spite of the changes, our goals are the same.
+During the past three decades, the Spanish real estate market has changed dramatically, along with the tools and selling means at our disposal.
+Despite the changes, our goals are the same.
 Our job is to bring property buyers and sellers together, and we only receive a fee when we arrange a successfully completed sale.

 We use the latest technology and marketing techniques to find you a buyer.
 Unsurprisingly, the internet the essential tool for real estate marketing, promotion, and communication.
-We do everything we can to present your property in a thoroughly professional way only with high-quality professional photographs and informative descriptions on our easy to navigate company website, as well as a number of very high traffic partner sites.
+We do everything we can to present your property in a thoroughly professional way only with high-quality professional photographs and informative descriptions on our easy to navigate company website, as well as several very high traffic partner sites.

 Social media has a huge influence on all the lives of most people, and we use it extensively to deliver details of your property to buyers worldwide.
 We also work in collaboration with other Costa Blanca agents using the most active market leading multi-listing property platforms to make sure that you have the greatest likelihood of finding a buyer.